kumbulanit/t-sql/tech company/untitled/Module 8/Lab_Using_Built-in_Functions.md

             ELSE 'VALID'
         END AS EmailQuality,

-        -- Status validation
+        -- IsActive validation
         CASE
-            WHEN p.Status IS NULL OR TRIM(p.Status) = '' THEN 'MISSING'
+            WHEN p.IsActive IS NULL OR TRIM(p.IsActive) = '' THEN 'MISSING'
-            WHEN p.Status NOT IN ('Planning', 'Active', 'On Hold', 'Completed', 'Cancelled') THEN 'INVALID_STATUS' WHEN p.Status = 'Completed' AND p.ActualEndDate IS NULL THEN 'INCOMPLETE_COMPLETION' WHEN p.Status = 'Active' AND p.StartDate > GETDATE() THEN 'FUTURE_ACTIVE'
+            WHEN p.IsActive NOT IN ('Planning', 'Active', 'On Hold', 'Completed', 'Cancelled') THEN 'INVALID_STATUS' WHEN p.IsActive = 'Completed' AND p.ActualEndDate IS NULL THEN 'INCOMPLETE_COMPLETION' WHEN p.IsActive = 'Active' AND p.StartDate > GETDATE() THEN 'FUTURE_ACTIVE'
             ELSE 'VALID'
         END AS PhoneQuality,